The new Code is included in the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (State Policy) and aims to:

 This includes a series of information sessions and stakeholder workshops and an online learning module.

-For more information, contact us at email@example.com or call the Codes Hotline on 13 77 88.
+For more information, contact email@example.com or call the Codes Hotline on 13 77 88.